thesyntaxslinger/syntaxslinger.com/docs/docs/software/authelia.md

 ### Redis

-Redis is super simple to setup and we can just use the defaults here.
+Redis is super simple to setup, and we can just use the defaults here.

 ```shell
 apt update